individual-brain-charting/public_protocols/vstm_enumeration/protocols/README.md

 #### Run the protocol

+The run sequence in the session was as follows:
+VSTM, VSTM, Enumeration, Enumeration, VSTM, VSTM

 To launch the protocol of the *Visual Short-term Memory* task, run in the command window of Octave/MATLAB:

 1. For the main session: